oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 - Click **[here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/dwcsprod/b/MovieStream-QTEAM-Download/o/Devices.xlsx)** to download the **Devices.xlsx** Excel file to your local computer.
 - Click **[here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/dwcsprod/b/MovieStream-QTEAM-Download/o/Countries.csv)** to download the **Countries.csv** CSV file to your local computer.

     > **Note:** This file might just appear as new tab in your browser rather than just simply downloading.
-Please use the Save or Save As feature in your browser's File menu to save the file as **Countries.csv**, and *make a note of where you saved it*!
+Please use the Save or Save As feature in your browser's File menu to save the file as **Countries.csv**, and make a note of where you saved it.

 **Before you proceed -**  be sure to take note of the location of the three files that you downloaded to your local computer.